Brettm12345/pursuit-moonlight/README.md

 ## About

-Just a decent UserStyle for pursuit.purescript.org
+Just a decent UserStyle for pursuit.purescript.org based on [moonlight-vscode-theme](https://github.com/atomiks/moonlight-vscode-theme)

 ## Screenshot